 The Cabliers Bank lies in a transboundary area, in the waters of two neighboring countries: Morocco and Spain.
 Therefore, managing this area requires regional cooperation, and granting protection against the negative impacts of fishing must be done through the General Fisheries Commission of the Mediterranean (GFCM), the UN regulatory body entitled to designate fisheries closures, called Fisheries Restricted Areas (FRAs).

-Oceana was the first to investigate the Cabliers Bank area in 2010, followed by the Marine Science Institute – Spanish National Research Council (ICM-CSIC), whose research in 2015 further confirmed the uniqueness of this reef.
+Oceana was the first to investigate the Cabliers Bank area in 2010, followed by the Marine Science Institute – Spanish National Research Council (ICM-CSIC), which expanded the research and lately confirmed the uniqueness of this reef in the frame of the H2020 MSC Project HABISS “Eco-hydrodynamics of cold water coral habitats across integrated spatial scales”.
 In constant dialogue with the parties concerned – Morocco, the European Union and the GFCM– Oceana and the ICM-CSIC have now officially proposed Cabliers Bank as a FRA under the GFCM.
 The reasons for safeguarding this semi-pristine, deep-sea coral reef are many, including its potential role as a refuge for young fish, and the fact that it seems to be the only cold-water reef in the Mediterranean Sea that is still growing.